 Each phase requires special skills.
 The legitimation phase, so vital for national political consensus, now extends across all the other phases.
 The process as a whole may take as little as one year (with Singapore), or as long as eight years (with Hong Kong), or never get started despite persistent efforts (with the United States).

 Is New Zealand’s position hopeless because of the diminutive size of its economy and consequent lack of bargaining chips?
 Fortunately, I have found the opposite.
-New Zealand negotiators made up for clout by applying ‘issue power’, that is, focussing on specific issues and applying logic and evidence to persuade counterparts to grant concessions.
+New Zealand negotiators made up for clout by applying “issue power”, that is, focusing on specific issues and applying logic and evidence to persuade counterparts to grant concessions.
 They even cited New Zealand’s vulnerability and smallness as reasons why concessions could be made in the spirit of fair play at no cost or risk to the larger economies.

 My conclusion is that New Zealand’s track record is commendable, and the ministerial and official time, effort, and costs have paid off in the form of steadily rising exports and incoming investments.
 Further evidence shows that leaders in the EU, the UK, and the US, and of the Pacific Alliance in South America, have all indicated that New Zealand is near the head of the queue for negotiation of new free trade agreements.
 That New Zealanders are respected for their negotiation skill is indicated by the facts that the WTO frequently chooses them as chairs of the Agricultural Committee and successive disputes resolution panels, and that the British Government has turned to New Zealand experts such as Crawford Falconer for advice as London prepares to conduct post-Brexit trade negotiations around the world.